 Throughout the history of diamonds, there have been many different types of cuts as jewelers attempted to make the most brilliant diamonds.
 Years and years went by, and jewelers continued in their quest to find the cut with the most facets and allure until finally, the round diamond cut was invented.

 Giving a diamond a circular shape allows for the stone to brag 58 eye-catching facets, more than any other kind of cut.
-It is for this reason that circle cut diamonds, also called round brilliant diamonds, reflect light extraordinarily well and are the most popular diamonds on the market, especially for engagement rings.
+It is for this reason that round cut diamonds, also called round brilliant diamonds, reflect light extraordinarily well and are the most popular diamonds on the market, especially for engagement rings.

 Though rounded shapes have been used to cut diamonds for years, fully circular shapes weren’t really possible or popular until the invention of the bruting machine in the late 1800s, which finally allowed for diamonds to be cut in a circular shape rather than a cushion cut.
 The first known round diamonds were called European cut diamonds.
 Though they were technically circular, they were much different from the round brilliant diamond cuts we see today.